Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 # Model Overview
 A pre-trained model for simultaneous segmentation and classification of nuclei within multi-tissue histology images based on CoNSeP data.
 The details of the model can be found in [1].

 The model is trained to simultaneously segment and classify nuclei.
 Training is done via a two-stage approach.
-First initialized the model with pre-trained weights on the [ImageNet dataset](https://ieeexplore.ieee.org/document/5206848), trained only the decoders for the first 50 epochs, and then fine-tuned all layers for another 50 epochs.
+First initialized the model with pre-trained weights, trained only the decoders for the first 50 epochs, and then fine-tuned all layers for another 50 epochs.
 There are two training modes in total.
 If "original" mode is specified, [270, 270] and [80, 80] are used for `patch_size` and `out_size` respectively.
 If "fast" mode is specified, [256, 256] and [164, 164] are used for `patch_size` and `out_size` respectively.
 The results shown below are based on the "fast" mode.

-The first stage is trained with pre-trained weights from some internal data.The [original author's repo](https://github.com/vqdang/hover_net#data-format) also provides pre-trained weights but for non-commercial use.
+In this bundle, the first stage is trained with pre-trained weights from some internal data.
+The [original author's repo](https://github.com/vqdang/hover_net#data-format) also provides pre-trained weights but for non-commercial use.
 Each user is responsible for checking the content of models/datasets and the applicable licenses and determining if suitable for the intended use.

-`PRETRAIN_MODEL_URL` is "https://drive.google.com/u/1/uc?id=1KntZge40tAHgyXmHYVqZZ5d2p_4Qr2l5&export=download" which can be used in bash code below.

 ![Model workflow](https://developer.download.nvidia.com/assets/Clara/Images/monai_hovernet_pipeline.png)